BaronSamediOfficial/Linux/README.md

 ### The Unified Extensible Firmware Interface(UEFI) and the Basic Input Output System(BIOS)

-BIOS and EFI are interfaces offered on a PC platform to access disks and all the firmware thats needed to acces the hardware on the computer.
+BIOS and EFI are interfaces offered on a PC platform to access disks and all the firmware thats needed to access the hardware on the computer.

 UEFI and EFI (non-Unified) were introduced to replace BIOS which was introduced in 1981 and not seen major changes since.
 Both BIOS and UEFI were developed to provide a platform that sits between hardware/firmware and the operating system.
 UEFI is becoming more popular on modern PCs so as it offers several advantages.
-The main advantage being its ability to boot from large disks when a GUID(Global Unique ID) Partition Table aka a (GPT) is used.
-This GPT is mainly on a UEFI system.
+The main advantage being its ability to boot from large disks when a GUID (Global Unique ID) Partition Table aka a (GPT) is used.
+This GPT is mainly on a UEFI system default.

-The bootloader will have no drivers to load data from memory.
-The way in which the bootloader loads the kernel from disk, is provided via the firmware Liner Block access(LBA), which is a slow but uniform method o access disks.most bootloaders have minimal filesystem knowledge, allowing then t read the kernel file from disk.
+When the bootloader is initiated, it will have no drivers to load data from memory.
+The way in which the bootloader loads the kernel from disk, is provided via the firmware Liner Block access (LBA), which is a slow but uniform method o access disks.
+Most bootloaders have minimal filesystem knowledge, allowing then t read the kernel file from disk.

-PICK up from LEsson 4 Clip 2
+### Booting from the UEFI or BIOS disks

+On a BIOS system, the Master Boot Record (MBR) is read from disk and the stage 1 boot loader is activated.
+The stage 1 boot loader is only 446 bytes and its task is to load the larger stage 2 boot loader that resides in the first MB of the disk.
+The GPT partition table contains an EFI System PArtition (ESP) which contains a directory with the name ```efi```.
+In this directory, each boot loader has its own identifier and corresponding sub directory eg; /efi/microsoft or /efi/grub.
+The boot loader itself has the .efi extension and resides in these subdirectories, along with its supporting file.
+SO the big difference between BIOS and UEFI is that BIOS will find its files within a areas that is not within a file system.
+For the BIOS they will be in the MBR and metaData area of the hard disk.
+On EFI you will find everything in the EFI system partition.
+On a UEFI system, a GPT partition table is always used; an MBR is maintained for backwards compatibility.

+ Running the command ```gdisk /dev/sda``` we can see the different partitions.
+Pressing option ```p``` will show us info about the different partitions.

+ If we run ```mount | grep sda``` we can see the directories where the efi dirs are kept for the boot disks.
+These will contain the boot and the OS files.

+### The Bootloader

+The bootloader is responsible for loading the OS kernel, normally Linux but this could be windows or something else.
+It also provides options to select a kernel fro ma boot menu, or pass kernel parameters to influence the start.
+There are different bootloaders.
+GRUB2 ia the most common there is GRUB.
+SYSLINUX is a bootloader common in PXE boot.
+LILO was a default boot loader up to the year 2000.

+The way the bootloader

+BIOS or UEFI needs to look up the boot device.
+Once it has been found, it needs to find the boot code.
+This depends on if you are using BIOS or UEFI, This will wither use MBR or ESP respectively.
+Once we have found it we can load GRUB stage 1.
+This is where GRUB can access the disk.
+Grub will look for a boot partition.
+Once this is done GRUB loads.
+We then get the GRUB modules.
+After this we load the grub prompt.
+The user can add there options.
+The Kernel and initRAMfs can be loaded and then we can continue.